Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Sunbursts

-We first recall a special case of Helly's Theorem.
-If we have a finite collection of open intervals on the line which pairwise intersect, then they all intersect.

-Now we launch into the proof of Theorem \ref{two}.
-Let $(A,B)$ be a pair of $N$-sunbursts.
+\begin{theorem} If $A$ is regular and $B$ is balanced, then $(A,B)$ has a unique phase modification which is both a weave and has woven periodic orbits. \end{theorem}

+By Theorem \ref{one}, it suffices to prove that $(A,B)$ has a phase modification which is a weave.
 Let $S^1$ be the set of all phase modifications $(A,B')$ of $(A,B)$.
-As above, we think of $S^1$ as directly parametrizing $B$.
-For each index $k=1,2,3,...$ there is an interval $I_k \subset S^1$ with the following property: All $B' \in I_k$ are such that $B_{2k}'$ lies in the acute sector bounded by $A_{2k+1}$ and $-A_{2k-1}$.
-The intersection $I=\bigcap I_k$ is the set of phase modifications which are oriented weaves.
-We just need to show that this intersection is nonempty when $A$ is regular and $B$ is balanced.
+For each even index $k$ there is an interval $I_k \subset S^1$ which parametrizes the phase modofications that are woven at $k$.
+We just need to prove that $I=\bigcap I_k$ is nonempty.
+Define

-Let us first consider the case of a pair $(A,B^*)$ where both are regular.
-It is convenient to introduce the constant